michaelact/example-no-code-observability/tools/deepflow/README.md

 ---

-As DeepFlow continues to translate their documentation from Chinese, I hope future versions will provide clearer explanations.
+As DeepFlow continues to translate their documentation from Chinese, I hope future versions will provide clearer installation guide & explanations.